j-gomez2020/The-Basics-/README.md

 2. Absent_Employee.cpp - A program that calcuates the average number of days all employees where absent.

   3. Invoice.cpp - A program that creates an invoice for a customer at a Hardware store by asking for the part number, description, quantity and price to calculate the total cost of the items purchased.

+  4. pointerslab.cpp - This program simulates a race between a Hare and Tortoise by using the random number generator to mark their position by using pointers.

+  5.